BarryCarlyon/wp-zombaio/readme.md

 See [Other Notes](http://wordpress.org/extend/plugins/wp-zombaio/other_notes/) for Usage/Instructions

+= Help =

 For Extra help/support or otherwise, either use the [WordPress Support Forum](http://wordpress.org/support/plugin/wp-zombaio), or [Drop Me a Line](http://barrycarlyon.co.uk/wordpress/contact/)

+You can also reach out to us on [Twitter](https://twitter.com/wpzombaio)!

-### Whats Coming Soon ###
+= Whats Coming Soon =

-* Allow Pages, when you have the login block on, you can set a flag to allow pages/posts thru
+* Credit Purchase and Spending there of
 * Flexible Protection
+* Suspend a User Manually

 ## Installation ##